abpframework/abp/docs/en/framework/api-development/standard-apis/configuration.md

 ## HTTP API

-If you navigate to the `/api/abp/application-configuration` URL of an ABP Framework based web application or HTTP Service, you can access the configuration as a JSON object.
+If you navigate to the `/api/abp/application-configuration` URL of an ABP based web application or HTTP Service, you can access the configuration as a JSON object.
 This endpoint is useful to create the client of your application.

 ## Script